Flag Bet Explained

 What Is a Flag Bet Calculator and How to Use It?

-A flag bet calculator is a tool used to calculate the returns on a flag bet.
-The good news is several major bookmakers and blogs that provide betting guides offer this tool for free.
+A flag bet calculator is a tool used to calculate the returns on this type of wager.
 You only need to enter the required details, and the calculator will present your potential profits.

 Below is a step-by-step guide on how to use a flag betting calculator: